zghafari/aws-resource-destroyer/README.md

 Destroys based on region of profile.

 ## Introduction
 This was written before aws-nuke was available.
-However the commands may still be useful to you to clean up specific resources.
+The commands may still be useful to you if would need to remove specific resources.

 ## Usage
 Configure you AWS CLI, create your profile, set your profile and run the script!